Skip to Content

 • Going forward, winning retailers will invest in their on-site value proposition, reinvent retail media, and protect control over data, fulfillment, and checkout where possible to avoid commoditization.

 Agentic AI—a set of autonomous systems that acts on a user’s behalf—has the potential to reshape every step of the shopper journey from research to purchase.
-While timing and depth of adoption are uncertain, autonomous agents are already redefining the rules of advertising, personalization, fulfillment, payments, and post-purchase support.
+While timing and depth of adoption are uncertain, autonomous agents are already redefining the rules of search, advertising, personalization, fulfillment, payments, and post-purchase support.
 The choices retailers make now will determine whether they shape the future or are sidelined by it.

 From data aggregators to copilots to closers